Why plant based medicines?

-There is a steadily growing interest in prescribing medicinal cannabis for certain conditions by the Australian medical community.
-Despite limited clinical evidence, there is significant anecdotal evidence to support the effectiveness of medicinal cannabis for those struggling to find relief from chronic conditions.
+There is a growing interest by the Australian medical community in prescribing plant based medicines for certain conditions.
+Despite limited clinical evidence, there is significant anecdotal evidence supporting the effectiveness of therapies like medicinal cannabis for people looking for a different treatment to help manage their pain.

 Medicinal cannabis affects the Endocannabinoid system in the body and helps stabilise internal systems.
 By promoting sleep, appetite, stress reduction, modulation of pain and inflammation, medicinal cannabis can potentially help a range of conditions.

-Many severe or drug-resistant conditions do not have a suitable treatment method that provides the patient with significant relief without intolerable side effects.
-By helping as many people as possible access medicinal cannabis, Cannatrek hopes to provide an alternative therapeutic option where traditional medicines have failed.
+Many severe or drug-resistant health conditions do not have a suitable treatment method that provides the patient with significant relief for pain without intolerable side effects.
+This is where Cannatrek hopes to provide an alternative therapeutic option – where traditional medicines have not worked or stopped working.

-The TGA has outlined the criteria for prescribing medicinal cannabis.
-Patients must exhibit some or all of the mandatory indications listed below to be eligible for a SAS application.
+The Therapeutic Goods Administration (TGA) in Australia has outlined certain criteria for prescribing medicinal cannabis.
+Patients must exhibit some, or all, of the mandatory indications listed below to be eligible for a Special Access Scheme (SAS-B) application.

 The TGA requires appropriate clinical justification for each application from the prescribing doctor.
-This rationale will highlight the individual’s condition and circumstances and include sufficient evidence that they could benefit from this alternative treatment.
+This rationale will highlight the individual’s condition and circumstances and include sufficient evidence to show they could benefit from this alternative treatment.

-At present, there are over fifty conditions that have regularly received approved SAS-B applications.
-These “Fast Track” conditions include -but are not limited to – the below;
+At present, there are over fifty ‘fast track’ health conditions that have regularly received approved SAS-B applications in Australia.

-Your doctor may consider a medicinal cannabis prescription if you present with either of the below:
+Your doctor may consider a plant based therapy prescription if you present with either of the below:

 - Any chronic condition that:

-- Any complaint that is considered a “Fast Track” condition for which the TGA has provided guidance.
+- Any health condition that is considered a “Fast Track” condition for which the TGA has provided guidance.

-There are three Special Access Schemes for unauthorised therapeutic goods in Australia, medicinal cannabis prescriptions are obtained through the application pathway (SAS-B).
+There are three Special Access Schemes for unauthorised therapeutic goods in Australia.
+Plant based medicines like medicinal cannabis prescriptions are obtained through the application pathway ‘SAS-B’.

 The application must be submitted by an eligible patient’s doctor or specialist with clinical justification and relevant medical history details.
-As an alternative to pursuing a SAS-B application, you could apply to be involved in clinical trials where medicinal cannabis is dispensed.
-If you feel your condition meets the initial requirements and medicinal cannabis products could benefit you, you can begin the application process by consulting your doctor.
+As an alternative to pursuing a SAS-B application, you could apply to be involved in clinical trials where plant based medicine like medicinal cannabis is dispensed.
+If you feel your health condition meets the initial requirements and alternative therapy products could benefit you, you can begin the application process by consulting your doctor.

 Speak to your current doctor

-Your own GP is the first and ideal doctor to help you on your medicinal cannabis journey, but if they are uncomfortable with prescribing medicinal cannabis, and you wish to pursue it as a treatment option, Cannatrek Access links patients to qualified independent doctors.
+Your own GP or doctor is the first and ideal person to help you decide on what alternative treatment options are suitable for you.
+If they are uncomfortable with prescribing you with plant based therapies like medicinal cannabis, and you wish to consider it as a treatment option, Cannatrek Access helps link patients to qualified, independent doctors across Australia.

-These doctors have experience with medicinal cannabis and will help the you make an informed decision about the suitability of this treatment method.
-To speak to one of these doctors, you can book online and select a convenient time for your Telehealth appointment.
+These doctors have experience with therapies like medicinal cannabis and will help you make an informed decision about the suitability of this treatment method.
+To speak to one of these doctors, you can book online via Cannatrek Access and select a convenient time for your telehealth appointment.

-During this consultation, you will discuss your interest in medicinal cannabis, review your history and establish your eligibility for a prescription.
+During this telehealth consultation, the doctor will discuss your interest in alternative plant based therapies, review your history and establish your eligibility for a prescription.
 If your doctor agrees you meet the criteria for approval, they can submit an application on your behalf.
-If at any point you feel you are struggling to get access or clear information, please contact one of our consultants to discuss your case further.
+If at any point you feel you are struggling to get access or clear information, please contact one of our consultants to discuss your personal circumstances further.